gottacatchenall/ms_false_negatives/README.md

 in space and time [@Poisot2015SpeWhy].
-If positive or negative associations between species structure variation in the distribution of $P(AB)$ across space/time, then the spatial/temporal biases induced by data collection would further impact the realized false negative rate, as the probability of false negative would not be constant for each pair of species across sites.
+If positive or negative associations between species structure variation in the distribution of $P(AB)$ across space/time, then the spatial/temporal biases induced by data collection would further impact the realized false-negative-rate, as the probability of false negative would not be constant for each pair of species across sites.

-To test for these positive associations in data we scoured Mangal for datasets with many spatial or temporal replicates of the same system.
+To test for these positive associations in data we scoured Mangal for datasets with many spatial or temporal replicates of the same system, which led the the resulting seven datasets set in figure @fig:mangal.
 For each dataset, we compute the marginal probability $P(A)$ of occurrence of each species $A$ across all networks in the dataset.
 For each pair of interacting species $A$ and
 $B$, we then compute and compare the probability of co-occurrence if each